 When a pilot is changing from a turbo-prop to a turbo-jet aeroplane or from a turbo-jet to a turbo-prop aeroplane, additional simulator training shall be required.

 See FCL.730.A for details.

-The terms for of ATPL, CPL and the transfer of any 3rd country non-EU Ratings or Certificates to the equivalent Part-FCL Ratings or Certificates are set out in Article 8 of the EASA Aircrew Regulation found at the foot of this page.
+The terms for of ATPL, CPL and the transfer of any 3rd country non-EU Ratings or Certificates to the equivalent Part-FCL Ratings or Certificates were previously set out in Article 8 of the EASA Aircrew Regulation.
+Further guidance is now available in CAP 1939.

 A current and valid class or type rating contained in a licence issued by a third country may be inserted in a Part-FCL licence provided that the applicant:

 If you have flown less than 500 hours on type but are still in current flying practice, you may be eligible for a reduced course of training under the terms of Article 8 of the Aircrew Regulation.

 The credit given to the applicant will be determined by the UK CAA on the basis of a recommendation from an Approved Training Organisation prior to the course.
 The applicant should attend an ATO.
 If on the basis of assessment by the ATO the course is to be reduced, the Head of Training may make a written recommendation for a further reduction, and to the ATO's Licensing Standards Inspector who will give the recommendation consideration.
 Non-UK CAA Approved ATOs should submit Article 8 reduced course requests to firstname.lastname@example.org.